department-of-veterans-affairs/developer-portal/docs/testing.md

 ## Automated Testing

-There's a variety of automated tests that will be run when you submit a pull request.
+There are a variety of automated tests that will be run when you submit a pull request.
 In order to streamline the process of reviewing changes, it would be best for you to ensure each of these test suites passes locally before submitting a pull request.